Birkenstock: Production

 The original footbed of the Birkenstock shoe was created in the 1930s and possesses four different layers that complete the shoe.
 The first layer of the shoe is the shock-absorbent sole, followed by a layer of jute fibers, a firm cork footbed, and another layer of jute.
 The last layer is the footbed line, which is a soft suede.

 In addition to the original footbed, Birkenstock gives the option of a soft footbed.
 The shoe is made of the same materials as the original footbed, with the addition of a foam insert placed under the suede lining.

-In 2015, Birkenstock introduced a lightweight, waterproof shoe called the Birkenstock EVA, made of a material called ethylene-vinyl acetate (EVA).
+In 2015, Birkenstock introduced a lightweight, waterproof shoe called the Birkenstock EVA, made of ethylene-vinyl acetate (EVA).